Devking/HeartsAI/README.md

 0.8.0 &mdash;  Finished preliminary version of `advance()` in the State class
 0.8.1 &mdash;  Added functionality for displaying debug messages only for Human players
 0.8.2 &mdash;  Fixed printout issue with shooting the moon -- random AI able to shoot the moon!
+0.9.0 &mdash;  LookAheadPlayer has `performAction()` implemented (but not `playoutGame()`)
+0.9.1 &mdash;  Fixed shallow copy issues with Decks and hands
+0.9.2 &mdash;  Playthroughs with state and lookahead player both work!
+Fixed minor issues

 ### Things To Do